Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 I'll just give you one example.

-And I tried to say, like, the argument, quote, we have to go to war to change the regime in Venezuela because Maduro has weapons of mass destruction is actually a more convincing one than saying we have to go to war to change the regime in Venezuela because that's where the drugs are coming from that are drowning American communities.
+So earlier today, I started trying to make the argument that, well, especially once this New York Times story came out, and I tried to say, like, the argument, quote, we have to go to war to change the regime in Venezuela because Maduro has weapons of mass destruction is actually a more convincing one than saying we have to go to war to change the regime in Venezuela because that's where the drugs are coming from that are drowning American communities.

-Because, as I said, the evidence is overwhelming that drugs don't come from Venezuela.
+Because as I said, the evidence is overwhelming that drugs don't come from Venezuela.

-That's every US government report.
+That's every U.S. government report.

 And so I'm an American citizen.